clone

 10:00

-We will go over some concepts that are very general over any programming language.
+We will go over some concepts that are very general for any programming language.

 Using logical operators for comparisons.